카테고리 없음

 Communication and Systems

-The neuron biological research finds its apex in Luhmann’s systems theory of communication, utilizing Husserl’s phenomenology.
-Luhmann emphasizes Husserlian correlation between intentionality of consciousness (noesis) and its regime of meaning (noema) into the social systems theory.
-In Luhmann’s view, Husserl had utilized a theory of second-order cybernetics, operationally-closed autopoietic systems, and radical constructivism.[1]
+Neurobiological research finds a conceptual apex in Luhmann’s systems theory of communication, which integrates elements of Husserl’s phenomenology.
+Luhmann adapts the Husserlian correlation between the intentionality of consciousness (noesis) and its regime of meaning (noema) within the framework of social systems theory.
+In Luhmann’s interpretation, Husserl anticipates key aspects of second-order cybernetics, including operationally closed, autopoietic systems and radical constructivism.[1]

 https://en.wikipedia.org/wiki/Steven_Rose